voxpupuli/puppet-telegraf/README.md

 * https://github.com/puppetlabs/puppetlabs-stdlib
 * https://github.com/puppetlabs/puppetlabs-apt (on Debian / Ubuntu)

+*NB:* On some apt-based distributions you'll need to ensure you have support for TLS-enabled repos in place.
+This can be achieved by installing the `apt-transport-https` package.

 ### Usage

 Telegraf's configuration is split into four main sections - global tags,